Red Sox vs. Rangers Player Props Betting Odds

 Turner Stats

-- Justin Turner has recorded 86 hits with 18 doubles, 13 home runs and 32 walks.
-He has driven in 46 runs with four stolen bases.
+- Justin Turner has 88 hits with 18 doubles, 13 home runs, 32 walks and 47 RBI.
+He's also stolen four bases.

-- Turner heads into this game looking to extend his three-game hit streak.
-During his last five outings he is batting .250 with a double, two home runs, a walk and five RBI.
+- Turner brings a four-game streak with at least one hit into this matchup.
+During his last five outings he is batting .350 with a double, two home runs, a walk and six RBI.

 Turner Recent Games